ingenarel/Split-It/README.md

 then it creates a zip for the 1 folder. then the 2 folder. so on and so on the zip files are created in the Destination folder

+and then you have the option to delete the splitted folders that was used to create your zips... you don't have to do it manually it ask you.

 ```